Woman cannot hear men's voices due to rare hearing disorder

-A woman in China has a rare hearing disorder causing her to no longer hear men's voices.
+A woman in China has a rare hearing disorder causing her to no longer hear men's voices, ABC7 reports.

 The woman was initially suffering from ringing in the ears and vomiting.